Why is My Apple Pay Not Working

 5. Contact Your Bank

-Maybe your card is not enabled to be used with Apple Pay.
+Perhaps your card is not compatible with Apple Pay.
 To know for sure, check the details in the banking app or just call the bank or card issuer’s customer service.
 Usually, their contact information is available on their official website or your banking app.

 6. Reset Your Network Settings

-Sometimes, resetting network settings can fix a not working Apple Wallet.
-Unlike restoring a phone to factory settings, it won’t delete your data.
-It will only remove recently used networks as well as cellular and VPN settings.
+Sometimes, resetting network settings can help when Apple Pay is not working.
+Unlike restoring a phone to factory settings, this won’t erase your data.
+It will only remove recently saved networks, as well as cellular and VPN settings.
+To reset:

 • Open Settings;